-We will now explain the formalism for \stringh structures has a natural place in type IIA string theory by understanding its relationship with the Diaconescu-Moore-Witten anomaly.
+We will now explain an application of \stringh structures to type IIA string theory by understanding their relationship with the Diaconescu-Moore-Witten anomaly.
 Let $X$ be a 10-dimensional manifold which serves as the target space for type IIA string theory.
 The intimate way in which type IIA and M-theory are related means that the same anomaly also manifests in M-theory on $Y=X\times S^1$, and is in a sense where it originates.
 In particular, the partition function for the RR-fluxes in type IIA string theory can be matched with the corresponding partition function computed in M -theory, and we review how an anomaly arises in M-theory by looking at a certain part of its partition function.
-A priori the way in which the anomalies arise in M-theory and type IIA are different, but it was shown in \cite{DMW:E8}, that the anomaly cancellation information is equivalent.
-Therefore whatever tangential structure that the anomaly cancellation defines is shared by both M-theory and type IIA target space.
+A priori the way in which the anomalies arise in M-theory and type IIA are different, but it was shown in \cite{DMW:E8} that the anomaly cancellation information is equivalent.
+Therefore whatever criterion on the structure of spacetime is imposed by anomaly cancellation is shared by both the M-theory and the type IIA target space.

-M-theory consists of two types of branes: the M2 and M5 branes.
+M-theory has two types of branes: the M2 and M5 branes.
 On the M2 brane there is an associated 3-form field $C$ with field strength $G = dC$.
 The topological quantization of $G$ is given by choosing any element $\alpha \in H^4(X;\Z)$ and letting $G_{\alpha}$ be the ``mode'' of $G$ contributing to the topological sector labeled by $\alpha$.
 From this we can form the partition function of M-theory by considering the contributions from all $\alpha$.

 \begin{defn}[{Diaconescu-Moore-Witten~\cite[\S 5]{DMW:2000}}] Let $X$ be a closed spin $10$-manifold and $\alpha\in H^4(X;\Z)$.
 Assume that there is a class $x\in\ku^4(X)$ such that $\tau_0(x) = \alpha$; as we observed in the proof of \cref{defns_are_equiv}, $x$ may be represented by an $\SU$-bundle, and because $B\SU_5\to B\SU$ is $11$-connected, $x$ may be represented by a rank-$5$ complex vector bundle $E\to X$ with $\SU$-structure.
 Then define